 Founded by the Rev. Jacque Fielder, the church was birthed in Larimer, the poorest community in Allegheny County and primarily served the residents of Larimer, Lincoln/Lemington/Belmar Gardens neighborhoods.
 The church became hands of hope to a community desperately in search of solutions to gun violence.
 NCM became a central meeting place to help unify local leaders and formed an outreach ministry called, Concerned Citizens of Greater Pittsburgh (CCOGP).

-NCM is unique to the City-the only nonprofit in its area since its inception dedicated solely to the issues of substituting negative risk factors that would predetermine failure with positive support systems that predict success.
+NCM is unique to the City-the only church in its area since its inception, dedicated solely to teaching, equipping and inspiring lives by substituting negative risk factors that would predetermine failure with positive support systems that predict successful transformation.

-In 2000, NCM, in partnership with the City of Pittsburgh, formed alliances with District Courts, Pittsburgh Public Schools, Abraxas, Shuman Detention Center, Probation Officers, East-Liberty Family Health Care Center and community groups to implement a case-managed Educational Mentoring Program (EMP), the most effective long-term solution to academic failure in high-risk students within the context of comprehensive and continuing support services where the broad selection of activities such as structured educational programs, creative workshops, support groups and recreation stimulated personal growth.
+In 2000, NCM, in partnership with Agape Christian Fellowship and the City of Pittsburgh, formed partnerships with District Courts, Pittsburgh Public Schools, Abraxas, Shuman Detention Center, Probation Officers, East-Liberty Family Health Care Center and community groups to help implement a case-managed conflict resolution program.
+The program was most effective at transforming behaviors and a long-term solution to academic failure in high-risk students.

-In 2016, NCM received a City of Pittsburgh Proclamation for honoring leaders in our community for their achievements, value and impact on children and families; NCM founder was the recipient of the New Pittsburgh Courier Women of Excellence Award;
+In 2016, NCM received a City of Pittsburgh Proclamation for honoring community leaders for their achievements, value and impact on children and families; NCM founder was the recipient of the New Pittsburgh Courier Women of Excellence Award;

 IN 2018, NCM received the City of Pittsburgh Proclamation for service and civic contribution to the City of Pittsburgh;